If you, your horse or even your dog had a form of joint disease, would you treat each of you the same as if you had allergies? Or EMS/diabetes?

 Commensal bacteria are considered not only beneficial for their digesting abilities, but provided there’s enough of them, they also help protect against the pro-inflammatory, pathogenic bacteria - the bad guys - by competing for food and the best places to live in the gut.
 Provided the gut biome/flora environment is in balance, there’s a beautiful co-operative going on as they all function in harmony together - as long as the bacteria stay in the gut.

 Luckily, the commensal bacteria don’t actively cross the one-cell intestinal membrane barrier.
 And this is important, because if they did, this would trigger the immune system into battle.
 And that would cause systemic inflammation.

 The leaky-gut/immunity connection

-Result – warfare.
+Result?
+Warfare.
 One Almighty-Immune-Response that triggers chronic inflammation in the entire body.
-This leaky-gut-related inflammation is the driver of most chronic diseases.
-Dementia, autoimmune disease, heart disease, diabetes, arthritis, liver/kidney disease, cancer, IBS, allergies … all can be caused by leaky gut.
-And over the last decade, thousands of studies have been looking at leaky gut and the role it plays in well recognised established health issues.
+This leaky gut-related inflammation is the driver of most chronic diseases known in humans - dementia, autoimmune disease, heart disease, diabetes, arthritis, liver/kidney disease, cancer, IBS, allergies … all can be caused by leaky gut, with thousands of studies over the last decade looking at the role leaky gut plays in well-recognised established health issues.

-The immune system recognises foreign invaders by their proteins, so when it sniffs a protein in the body where it wouldn’t normally be, i.e. a virus or bacteria, the immune system would attack it as a matter of course.
+The immune system recognises foreign invaders by their proteins, so when it sniffs a protein in the body where it wouldn’t normally be, i.e. a viral or bacterial protein, the immune system would attack it as a matter of course.
 It would then file away the information about the protein in memory cells, which make sure that the immune system will quickly recognise and destroy that same invader if it comes back.

 Which means, leaked food proteins can trigger the same immune response that bacteria and viruses would, thanks to those undigested food proteins leaking though the gut wall.
 Cue food intolerance, aka hypersensitivity.